no-garlic/lyrical/README.md

  - Prompts - follow up, summarizing, refining, etc
  - Create follow up prompts, eg, song_hooks.follow_up.
  - Regenerate -> send custom request (check), and send current section lyrics to llm.
+ - Review all code from LLM
  - Consistent visual style across all screens

-## Todo

-1 - Improve the summarisation prompts
+ - Improve the summarisation prompts
-1 - Bug: getting cases of << >> in the generated lyrics
+ - Bug: getting cases of << >> in the generated lyrics
-1 - Bug: getting cases of multiple words for single word replace 1 - Bug: Flash 1.5 gave me a VERSE_ALTERNATIVE not a VERSE, should be able to fix it in code, plus improve the prompt
+ - Bug: getting cases of multiple words for single word replace
+ - Bug: Flash 1.5 gave me a VERSE_ALTERNATIVE not a VERSE, should be able to fix it in code, plus improve the prompt
  - Make sure all edits reflect in right hand panel for song lyrics
  - Update badge colors
- - Review all code from LLM
- - Update code documentation (use co-pilot)
+ - Update code documentation
- - Apply the LLM Rules (like exclude word, include word, start with word) in code as a final check before sending text to page

 ## Backlog